ZiyueZHENG/FSPmix/README.md

 This package implements a semi-supervised functional clustering model for spatial proteomics data.
 Our approach is designed for leveraging the small labeled subset to guide learning while extracting structure from the abundant unlabeled data.
 This makes the method especially useful when full annotation is costly or impractical.

-The main motivating application is a novel subcellular proteome dataset from the model diatom \textit{Thalassiosira pseudonana} (CCMP1335) using differential centrifugation.
+The main motivating application is a novel subcellular proteome dataset from the model diatom Thalassiosira pseudonana(CCMP1335) using differential centrifugation.

+NOTE: The Thalassiosira pseudonana(CCMP1335) experimental dataset analyzed in this package is not publicly available at this time.
+The data will be made available upon journal publication.
+In the meantime, researchers who wish to access the data may contact Loay J. Jabre(ljabre@mta.ca).

 ## Installation
 The R package can be installed using the following commands.
 <pre lang="markdown">install.packages("devtools")
-devtools::install_github("ZiyueZHENG/FunctionalClust", subdir = "FunctionalClust")
+devtools::install_github("ZiyueZHENG/FSPmix", subdir = "FSPmix")
-library(FunctionalClust)
+library(FSPmix)
 </pre>

 ## Vignette